 We recommend you arrive 30 minutes prior to curtain when the lobby opens; especially if you have tickets at Will Call.
-While you wait for the play to begin you can enjoy our lovely Narsai David Courtyard, look for Berkeley Rep merchandise at our Theatre Store and check out our fantastic concessions bar.
+While you wait for the play to begin you can enjoy our lovely Narsai David Courtyard and partake of delectable snacks and drinks in our bar, Michael’s Second Act.

 What happens if I’m late?

 Performances begin promptly.
 Latecomers will be seated at the House Manager’s discretion, and may have to watch on a video monitor in the lobby until intermission.
 Patrons who leave the Roda Theatre during a performance may—at the sole discretion of the house manager—be re-seated during the performance, not in their same seats.
-Patrons who leave the Thrust Stage during a performance will not be re-seated during the performance, but can watch the performance on a video monitor in the lobby.
+Patrons who leave the Peet’s Theatre during a performance will not be re-seated during the performance, but can watch the performance on a video monitor in the lobby.
 This is a policy we must enforce without exceptions, due to the design of our theatres, and for the safety of our actors and audience members.

 Can I exchange tickets?

 Nonsubscribers may exchange their tickets for a different performance of the same show for a $15 per-ticket fee (reasonable restrictions apply) until 7pm the day before your scheduled performance (7pm Sunday for Tuesday performances).
 Exchanges can be made by phone (510 647–2949) or in person.